singhmukesh/Communicator/README.md

 SightCall Communicator
 ======================

-SightCall Communicator is a demonstration web application showcasing real-time communications for a small workgroup.
+SightCall Communicator is a **reference implementation** for a web application showcasing real-time communications for a small workgroup.
-Communicator demonstrates three real-time services and shows how to implement them using the SightCall platform.
+Communicator demonstrates real-time services and shows how to layer them onto a base web application using the SightCall platform.

 - one-to-one video and voice
 - multiparty video-teleconference
 - text-chat
+- presence
+- recording (optional)

-SightCall Communicator has been created using common web technologies (Rails, Bootstrap, jQuery), and is purposely kept small so that it can serve as a starting point.
-It is not only a showcase of SightCall technologies, it is also a tutorial of best-practices and idioms to use when embedding SightCall features into your own site.
+SightCall Communicator has been created using common web technologies (Rails, Bootstrap, jQuery), and is purposely kept small so that it can serve as a starting point for a complete project.
+It is not only a showcase of SightCall technologies, it is also a tutorial of best-practices and idioms to use for embedding SightCall features into your own site.

 Communicator is easy to clone and run on your own servers, or you can try it out by deploying on Heroku.
-(Even a free/hobby account will suffice.)
+(Even a free/hobby account on Heroku will suffice.)
 Read on.

 <img src="images/CommunicatorFront.png" width="75%" />